 A couple years later, Kelley’s administrative assistant retired and the position was changed.
 Mandi didn’t hesitate to apply and in 2008 she was hired as the new student activities specialist.

 Since then, Student Activities has tripled their programming.
 “It hasn’t always been easy,” Mandi said, “but we love providing these opportunities for students.
-Working with students is my favorite of the job.”
+Working with students is my favorite part of the job.”

 Mandi and Kelley have come a long way in the last four years, and they to continue to build a presence on campus and in the community.
 “We want students to get more involved and enjoy being here,” Mandi said.
 “We want them to have a connection to SCC in addition to academics, because I think having some fun in college is necessary.”